Noobli95/ProjectNugget/README.md

 BUT, if you want make some changes, the Zip folder has all the configuration files.

 DO IT BY OWN YOUR RISK.
-I DON'T HAVE ANY RESPONSABILITY IF YOU MAKE A CRUCIAL MISTAKE.
+I DON'T HAVE ANY RESPONSABILITY IF YOU COMMIT A CRUCIAL MISTAKE.

-Why i'm saying this its because we have a new library updates on vs code, platformIO, auto biuld marlin and Marlin firmware.
+Why am I saying this?
+It's because we have a new library updates on vs code, platformIO, auto biuld marlin and Marlin firmware.
 For this reason, it's normal have a crashes and errors.
 You can use this code as a example to make your own  firmware too.

-For the end, i need to say a Special Thanks to all my friends who helped me with a good words or money.
-Razgriz, Otávio, Fábio Pinheiro, Ana Clara Aravecchia (she's the best!), Pablo, Gabriel, LVírus, my Instagram/Youtube Followers, at all.
+Finally, I need to express all my gratefull for all my friends who helped me with a good words or money.
+Razgriz, Otávio, Fábio Pinheiro, Ana Clara Aravecchia (she's the best!), Pablo, Gabriel, LVírus, my Instagram/Youtube Followers, etc.
 Without you guys, that's not could be possible.

 Thank you to come here and see my repository.
 Have fun and awsome prints!
 Ah, I remember something.
 If my English isn't good to understand, sorry.
-I'm Brazillian, i'm trying to learn the language.
+I'm Brazillian, trying to learn the language.

 Kisses,
 Noobli_